dimidk/realtime/README.md

-# realtime Editor using WebSockets in Java
+# realtime
-Real Time Editor
+Real Time Editor using WebSockets in Java